oracle/graal/docs/reference-manual/native-image/BuildOptions.md

 * `-march`: generate instructions for a specific machine type.
 Defaults to `x86-64-v3` on AMD64 and `armv8-a` on AArch64.
 Use `-march=compatibility` for best compatibility, or `-march=native` for best performance if a native executable is deployed on the same machine or on a machine with the same CPU features.
 To list all available machine types, use `-march=list`.
 * `-o`: name of the output file to be generated

-## Non-standard Options
+## Extra Build Options

-Run `native-image --help-extra` for non-standard options help.
+Run `native-image --help-extra` for help on additional options.

 * `--exclude-config`: exclude configuration for a comma-separated pair of classpath/modulepath pattern and resource pattern.
-For example: `--exclude-config foo.jar,META-INF\/native-image\/.*.properties` ignores all .properties files in _META-INF/native-image_ in all JARs named _foo.jar`-.
+For example: `--exclude-config foo.jar,META-INF\/native-image\/.*.properties` ignores all properties files in _META-INF/native-image_ in all JARs named _foo.jar_.
 * `--expert-options`: list image build options for experts
 * `--expert-options-all`: list all image build options for experts (use at your own risk).
 Options marked with _Extra help available_ contain help that can be shown with `--expert-options-detail`
 * `--expert-options-detail`: display all available help for a comma-separated list of option names.
 Pass `*` to show extra help for all options that contain it.